 With an annual tune-up, we can help keep your unit operating at optimum capacity.
 Our inspection covers the following procedures:

-- Clean and adjust all furnace safety devices
+- Inspect and adjust furnace safety devices (cleaning, if needed at an additional cost)

 - Inspect pilot and/or flame sensor